Last summer my hair fell out. Yup, it just freakin’ fell out!

 My husband likes (or should I say liked) my long blonde hair.
 He says it was one of the things that attracted him to me initially.

-My mom and I are both “researchers” by nature and will try or test any product to see if it works.
-We figure “why not?” right!
-Now, I’m going to share what I’ve learned and what really works if you are experiencing hair loss from CVID.
+Over the past few years, I’ve tried numerous things to stop my hair loss.
+I’m going to share what I’ve learned and what really works if you are experiencing hair loss from CVID.

 *This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.